In the Field

 IPJ Field Mission - Birgunj, Janakpur, Kathmandu and Pokhara

-In November 2010, IPJ Deputy Director Dee Aker and Interim Program Officer Chris Groth traveled to Nepal to hold interactive workshops with community and youth leaders in Pokhara and Janakpur, a workshop with female political leaders and members of the Constituent Assembly Women’s Caucus in Kathmandu, and a participatory roundtable in Birgunj.
+In November 2010, IPJ Deputy Director Dee Aker and Nepal Program Officer Chris Groth traveled to Nepal to hold interactive workshops with community and youth leaders in Pokhara and Janakpur, a workshop with female political leaders and members of the Constituent Assembly Women’s Caucus in Kathmandu, and a participatory roundtable in Birgunj.
 Aker and Groth also traveled to several rural villages to follow up with participants from the IPJ Peace Radio Project (2005-2006) and previous trainings to assess the long-term impact of the IPJ’s 10 years of peacebuilding work in Nepal.

 The IPJ continues to employ a whole community approach for its peacebuilding activities in Nepal, as participants from the workshops and roundtables conducted in November 2010 included political and business leaders, journalists, human rights advocates, intellectuals, youth leaders, students, teachers and farmers.
 During the trip, the IPJ also held individual meetings with government representatives, political leaders, security officials and journalists to discuss the status of the peace process and the current state of affairs in the country.
 The IPJ was supported in Nepal by local partners from Women for Peace and Democracy-Nepal, Manabiya Srot Bikas Kendra Nepal and Today’s Youth Asia.